Average Price of Car Detailing in Australia 2026

 Many high-end vehicle owners combine both: PPF on high-impact areas (bonnet, front bumper, mirrors, door edges) with ceramic coating over the entire vehicle.
 This is an increasingly common recommendation from VACC-affiliated detailing studios for vehicles valued over $80,000.

-Paint correction is the process of removing surface defects from a vehicle's clear coat using machine polishing compounds.
-The clear coat is the transparent layer that sits above the base colour coat and gives the paint its gloss.
+The clear coat is the transparent layer above the base colour coat that gives paint its gloss.
 Over time it accumulates:

 - Swirl marks — fine circular scratches, usually from improper washing technique (automatic car washes, dirty wash mitts), visible as spider-web patterns in direct sunlight